hybridgroup/cylon/README.markdown

   - MPU6050 Triple Axis Accelerometer and Gyro
   - PCA9685 16-Channel 12-bit PWM/Servo Driver

-In addition to our supported platforms, we have the following user contributed platforms:
+In addition to our officially supported platforms, we have the following 7 user contributed platforms:

 Platform  | Support
 --------  | -------